-(10) The members of the commission and contractors or agents of the commission are subject to 1968 PA 317, MCL 15.321 to 15.330, and 1968 PA 318, MCL 15.301 to 15.310.

-(11) A member of the commission, and any person the commission contracts with, shall discharge the duties of his or her position in a nonpartisan manner, with good faith, and with that degree of diligence, care, and skill that an ordinarily prudent person would exercise under similar circumstances in a like position.
-The commission shall adopt an ethics policy governing the conduct of commission members and officers and employees of the commission.

-(12) Commission members shall take and subscribe to the constitutional oath of office under section 1 of article XI of the state constitution of 1963.
+- 317, MCL 15.321 to 15.330, and 1968 PA 318, MCL 15.301 to 15.310. - (12) A member of the commission, and any person the commission contracts with, shall discharge the duties of his or her position in a nonpartisan manner, with good faith, and with that degree of diligence, care, and skill that an ordinarily prudent person would exercise under similar circumstances in a like position.
+The commission shall adopt an ethics policy governing the conduct of commission members and officers and employees of the commission. - (13) Commission members shall take and subscribe to the constitutional oath of office under section 1 of article XI of the state constitution of 1963.
 The oath shall be filed with the secretary of state.